tommyvct/FigureHub_3350/README.md

 ### Features

 1. **New User Stories**: added and updated some stories for the purpose of providing more features.
-	* A PDF file *Iteration_2_user_stories.pdf* is attached within submition.
+	* A PDF file *Iteration_2_user_stories.pdf* is attached within submittion.

 2. In the android emulator, **PBBS** can be found under the *Applications* page.
 The first time the user enters the PBBS app, it shows a *welcome* interface and requires input of user's name, followed by a *continue* button once input is done.

 3. The default interface after inputting the name is the **Home** page.
 There are 4 menu options in total and are listed at the bottom part of the screen.
 In addition to Home, the app provides navigation options for Cards, Budget, and Transactions.
 Each of these 3 menus has a **add** button at the bottom right corner for their sub-menus.

-	**Change Name**: Home page shows a welcome message but also offers a feature that the user can choose to change the username.
+	**Change Name**: Home page shows a welcome slogan but also offers a feature that the user can choose to change the username.

+4. In this iteration, **Card** page allows various input:

+	* *Card number* is intentionally left unchecked, they could be anything that is not null or empty.
+	* There are numerous kinds of "card" numbers, an ordinary MasterCard or Visa have a 16-digit card number, while an American Express card have 15, and even some debit cards have 19 digits.
+	* Some private companies who provide a financial product without a legit bank card (namely EQ Bank in Canada and Ant Financial in China).
+	* The time invested on implementing these checks have minimum returns to the quality and experience of the app.

-4. **Card** page contains detailed information of each card the user has.
+5. **Card** page contains detailed information of each card the user has.

-	* Cards are now split into 2 types: credit and debit.
+	* Cards now are splited into 2 kinds: credit and debit.
-	* Credit cards have a specific field *Payment Day* while debit cards do not.
+	* Credit cards have specific field *Payment Day* while debit cards do not.

 	The add button brings the user to the **Add Card** page, which brings up a form that requires input.

 	* *Card Name*: a description or name of the card (eg. My BMO).
-	* *Card Number*: a series of digits printed on the card (eg. 1002100310041005).
+	* *Card Number*: a series of digits print on this card (eg. 1002100310041005).
 	* *Expire Date (month & year)*: expire month and year of this card (eg. 12, 2025).
 	* *Holder Name*: the user's full name shown on the card (eg. Joshua Smallwood).
 	* *Payment Day*: CREDIT CARD ONLY, due day of next payment from the current month (eg. 15).